Wednesday, November 25, 2020

 Description: This appears to be a simple set of panpipes, a common musical instrument among shepherds.
 It radiates a clear aura of beneficent magic to the magically sensitive, with further examinations indicating a divine blessing related to watchfulness and husbandry.

 Powers: A Blessed Syrinx allows its bearer to roll twice and take the better result why trying to detect potential threats hidden nearby.
-It also renders the bearer immune to sleep effects (and indeed, unable to nod off or daydream even on a lazy summer day) and its music will awake anyone sleeping within earshot, even if the sleep was induced by magic or soporifics.
-When the correct tune is play it soothes and attracts livestock from as far as a mile away.
+While carried it also renders the bearer immune to sleep effects (and indeed, unable to nod off or daydream even on a lazy summer day) and its music will awake anyone sleeping within earshot, even if the sleep was induced by magic or soporifics.
+When the correct tune is played it soothes and attracts livestock from as far as a mile away.

 Possible Origins: These items are generally created by the prayers of devout followers of whatever deity of fertility, harvests, and/or animal husbandry best fits your campaign.
 Less commonly, a lone shepherd may be gifted one directly by some passing nature spirit or even the disguised avatar of a god, usually along with a warning against sloth and indolence.